 While you can play daily fantasy sports on FanDuel in Texas, they're not classified as a Texas online sportsbook.
-Texas bettors can't legally bet on sports just yet, but that could change in 2023 if the current bill under consideration is passed.
+Texas bettors can't legally bet on sports yet, but that could change in 2023 if the current bill is passed.
 If it is, there's a good chance FanDuel will make its way to Texas and offer sports betting markets.
 In the meantime, you can continue to play daily fantasy sports on FanDuel.

 Since there aren't any Texas sportsbooks just yet, you can't use DraftKings sportsbooks in Texas.
 However, many people in the state play daily fantasy sports on DraftKings, and this could be a sign of things to come.
 Once Texas legalizes online sports betting, it wouldn't be surprising to see DraftKings become one of the first major operators to offer their services in Texas.

 We don't recommend you risk your money by using one of these offshore sportsbooks.
-It's best to wait until Texas legalizes sports betting, and then you can use a regulated website or app that is licensed in the state.
+It's best to wait until Texas legalizes sports betting, and then you can use a regulated website or app licensed in the state.
 This way, your bets are guaranteed to be placed and paid out should you win.